type0-1/DCU/CA117/Labsheets - Using Functions/README.txt

 This consists of the currently done labsheet tasks using functions.

-This is done prior to practice the use of functions, to help get used to them as they were not used in much solutions.
+This is done to practice the use of functions, as they were not used in much of my solutions.

 # Practice as I continue to learn OOP.